BlueDiamond07/Collective_perception/README.md

 # Reducing uncertainty in collective perception using self-organized hierarchy

-This repository contains the Lua controllers and loop functions of approaches to collective perception which have been implemented in the ARGoS simulator (https://github.com/ilpincy/argos3).
+This repository covers four approaches to collective perception as well as the experiments to test them, implemented in the ARGoS simulator (https://github.com/ilpincy/argos3).

 There are four approaches (please see the associated paper for details):